Workshops

 The workshop will be held in a hybrid format – primarily on-site, with selected online presentations to ensure broad international participation.

 All on-site presentations will be streamed to Zoom.
-You can join the conference at any time.
 The presentation’s language is English.

 The schedule will be posted later.